-The West in 2011 enrolled slightly higher proportions of students of Asian/Pacific Islander, Black non-Hispanic and White non-Hispanic origin than their proportional share of the general population, with improvement over 2001 for Black non-Hispanics and Hispanics.
+The West in 2012 enrolled slightly higher proportions of students of Asian/Pacific Islander and White non-Hispanic origin than their proportional share of the general population.
+And while the West improved its enrollment rate among Hispanics over 2002, enrollment proportions for Black non-Hispanics and American Indians/Alaska Natives declined.

-Notes: Each cell in the table is calculated as the ratio of the proportion of full-time undergraduates of each race/ethnic group among all full-time undergraduates, to the proportion of members of each race/ethnic group in the total population.
+Notes: Calculated as the ratio of the proportion of full-time undergraduates of each race/ethnic group among all full-time undergraduates, to the proportion of members of each race/ethnic group in the total population.
 Students from the unknown race/ethnic group and nonresident aliens are not counted in the population of full-time undergraduate students.
 Members of two or more races and "other" races are counted in the total population.

 Sources: National Center for Education Statistics (NCES), Integrated Postsecondary Education Data Systems (IPEDS), Fall Enrollment Survey.
-U.S. Census Bureau, Population Estimates.
+U.S. Census Bureau Population Estimates.